 Contract Drafting

-Our team are very experienced in drafting specific data processing agreements with third parties who process personal data on your behalf and ensuring adequate data protection and information security provisions are incorporated in other contracts.
+Our team is very experienced in drafting specific data processing agreements with third parties who process personal data on your behalf and ensure adequate data protection and information security provisions are incorporated into other contracts.

 Requests from Data Subjects